California housing shortage: Homelessness

+In 2024 California ranked first in the nation for number of homeless residents - with nearly a quarter of the total homeless population residing in the state.

+A study by Wharton School economists Desin Lin and Susan Wachter in 2019 concluded that the average marginal effect of regulation on housing prices in California is an increase of approximately 3% (with the average California city as the regulatory reference point).
+When referenced to the average level of regulation in the U.S., the total regulatory effect is estimated to be four times larger.
+It estimated that Los Angeles is the city where housing prices are most impacted by regulations and that if it relaxed all of its land use regulations to the levels of least regulated cities, the drop in housing prices would be approximately 25 percent.

 Economy

 A 2017 study by Nobel Laureate in economics Edward Prescott, Lee Ohanian (senior fellow at the Hoover Institution), and Kyle Herkenhoff, estimates that if California were to roll back its land use regulations to where they stood in 1980, the state's GDP could permanently increase by almost $400 billion (a 14% increase).
 "If every state rolled back land regulations to 1980 levels, [total US] GDP could rise by as much as $1.8 trillion [9%]."

-A McKinsey Global Institute report estimates that the housing shortage is costing the California economy between 143 and 233 billion dollars per year, from lost construction activity (at least $85 billion annually), lower consumption of consumer goods because of high housing costs (at least $53 billion annually) and the costs of providing services to the increased number of homeless persons (at least $5 billion per year).
+A McKinsey Global Institute report estimates that the housing shortage is costing the California economy between $143 and $233 billion dollars per year, from lost construction activity (at least $85 billion annually), lower consumption of consumer goods because of high housing costs (at least $53 billion annually) and the costs of providing services to the increased number of homeless persons (at least $5 billion per year).